 Cenovus notified the CSB on November 8, 2023, that they had successfully implemented the recommendation.
-Cenovus installed new safety features in their rebuilt FCC unit, updated several operating procedures, and provided training to their FCC unit operators in implementing the recommendation.
+Cenovus developed two new procedures for responding to emergencies involving the catalyst slide valve of their rebuilt FCC unit.
+Cenovus also updated their shutdown procedure with steps designed to detect these conditions.
 Cenovus provided ample documentation in support of their assertions which was reviewed by the CSB and determined to be sufficient.